DIY Home Maintenance Tasks

 However, if the hole gets covered by debris or dead bugs, the heavy rain can leak into the place.

 Check around the bottom of the frames of the windows and locate the holes.
 Make sure they are clear of any foreign matter.
 This should be done at least twice a year, ideally once every 3 months.

 If the pressure of the water flowing through your plumbing pipes gets too high, it can cause damage to the dishwasher and the refrigerator.
 Not to mention, it could cause a huge, wet mess.

 Thankfully, checking the pressure is relatively simple.
 A gauge from a hardware store can be purchased inexpensively.
-Then it is simply a matter of connecting the gauge to your faucet and reading the pressure.
+Then it is simply a matter of connecting the gauge to your faucet in your kitchen or bathroom and reading the pressure.

 If the pressure is too high, you may need the help of a licensed plumber to replace a high-pressure valve.

-This is another simple task that can save lots of headaches and money.
-Some systems use a filter that can be cleaned and re-used.
-Others employ a type of filter that is disposable.
+This is another simple job that can save lots of headaches and money.
+Some furnace systems use a filter that can be cleaned and reused.
+Others employ a disposable type.

-For disposable filters, simply throw out the old filters once a month and replace them with a new one.
-For the reusable filters, follow the instructions to clean the filters.
+For disposable ones, simply throw out the old filters once a month and replace them with a new one.
+For the reusable ones, follow the instructions to clean them.